Addis Ababa: Post-Italian occupation (1941–1974)

 Haile Selassie also helped to form the Organisation of African Unity in 1963, which was later dissolved in 2002 and replaced by the African Union (AU), which is also headquartered in the city, airports and industrial parks.
 The United Nations Economic Commission for Africa founded in 1958, also has its headquarters in Addis Ababa.
 Addis Ababa was also the site of the Council of the Oriental Orthodox Churches in 1965.
 Pankhurst (1962) noted in a survey of total land of 212 square kilometers, 58% owned by 1,768, owing to 10,000 square meters, and 12% were given to church whereas other small areas were still acquired in the name of posthumous nobilities such as Dejazemach Wube Haile Mariam, Fitawrari Aba Koran, and a bridge named "Fitawrari Habtegiorgis" after Habte Giyorgis Dinagde.
-According to 1965 master plan, the city covered the area of 21,000 hectares and would increased to 51,000 hectares by 1984 master plan.
+According to the 1965 master plan, the city covered an area of 21,000 hectares and would increase to 51,000 hectares by 1984 master plan.

 In 1965, the first student march took place in response to the feudal imperial government of Haile Selassie, in which they chanted "Land for the Tiller", culminating in a Marxist–Leninist movement in Ethiopia.
 In addition, the 1973 oil crisis heavily impacted the city.
 1,500 peasants in Addis Ababa marched to plead for food to be returned by police, and intellectual from Addis Ababa University forced the government to take a measure against the spreading famine, a report which Haile Selassie government denounced as "fabrication".
 Haile Selassie responded later "rich and poor have always existed and will, Why?
 Because there are those that work...and those that prefer to do nothing...Each individual is responsible for his misfortunes, his fate."
-Students around the city gathered to protest in February 1974, eventually Haile Selassie was successfully deposed from office in 1974 by group of police officers.
+Students around the city gathered to protest in February 1974; eventually Haile Selassie was successfully deposed from office in 1974 by a group of police officers.
 Later, the group named themselves Derg, officially "Provisional Military Administrative Council" (PMAC).
 The city had only 10 woredas.